 An electronic application requires to fill out an online application form on our website www.cranberryfair.com/Forms and then to attach copies of your portfolio and samples.
 Electronic payment of your participation fee of Can$110.00 can be made via E-Transfer to the Northern Fibres Guild email address: firstname.lastname@example.org

 If you choose to mix parts of above options, please make sure you provide all three required parts in the end: form, portfolio & samples and the payment.

 Experience recommends to supply physical samples with your application, which represent what you wish to sell at the fair.
 Photos or online documentations often fall short of truly demonstrating the quality of your work.

 The application deadline of July 31st must be respected.

 The fair coordinator checks if you application is complete and valid, then adds you to the Jury Selection Process.

-One applications is made from one individual artists applying for one spot.
+One application is made from one individual artist applying for one spot.